fadhlaouir/express-node-starter/README.md

 ## Features

 - Authentication and Authorization
-- JWT Tokens, make requests with a token after login with `Authorization` header with value `Bearer yourToken` where `yourToken` will be returned in Login response.
+- JWT Tokens, make requests with a token after login with `Authorization` header with value `Bearer yourToken` where `yourToken` will be returned in the Login response.
 - Role Manage
 - Update Profile/Password User Account
 - Reset Password Mail using `nodemailer`